 Does red cabbage make good sauerkraut?
 Oh, yes it does!
 I love the vibrant color red cabbage gives this sauerkraut but you can also make it with green cabbage or a mix of the two.
 Do not wash the cabbage unless there is obvious dirt on it as the fermentation relies on bacteria that naturally occur on the cabbage.
 For this reason, I suggest opting for organically grown cabbage.

 Make sure to use sea salt.
 You will need 2-3% salt by weight, e.g. 20-30g of salt for 1kg of destemmed cabbage.

 I love to add a minced garlic clove to the sauerkraut for a subtle garlic flavor but you can also add juniper berries, caraway, or fennel seeds.

 Traditionally sauerkraut is served alongside rich meat dishes such as pork knuckle and sausages to aid digestion.
-The fermented superfood is also a great addition to salads, wraps, sushi, and sandwiches as well as burgers and hot dogs.
+The fermented superfood is also a great addition to salads, wraps such as my easy meatball wraps, sushi, and sandwiches as well as burgers and hot dogs.

 Sign-up for my newsletter for more from-scratch recipes.

 How long does sauerkraut keep in the fridge?